-On August 30, 2013, we entered into a purchase agreement with Munich to sell REAL.
+On August 30, 2013, we entered into a purchase agreement with a subsidiary of Munich to sell REAL.
 REAL offered certain derivative-based risk management products primarily to address weather and energy risk and engaged in hedging and trading activities related to those transactions.
 On October 1, 2013, we closed the sale of REAL to Munich.
-We have classified the assets and liabilities associated with this transaction as held for sale and, at December 31, 2013, there were no remaining assets or liabilities related to REAL included on our consolidated balance sheet.
+We have classified the assets and liabilities associated with this transaction as held for sale and, at December 31, 2014 and 2013, there were no remaining assets or liabilities related to REAL included on our consolidated balance sheets.
 The financial results for these operations have been presented in our consolidated financial statements as "discontinued operations" for all periods presented.
 Except as explicitly described as held for sale or as discontinued operations, and unless otherwise noted, all discussions and amounts presented herein relate to our continuing operations.
 Prior years presented have been reclassified to conform to this new presentation.

 Consideration for the transaction was \$60.0 million, paid in cash at closing, subject to post-closing adjustments for certain tax and other items.
-We recorded a loss on sale of \$8.8 million in conjunction with the sale, including related direct expenses to date.
+We recorded a loss on sale of \$8.8 million in conjunction with the sale, including related direct expenses in our consolidated statement of operations for the year ended December 31, 2013.
+We have no further ongoing commitments or obligations pursuant to the purchase agreement.
+Refer to "Note 3.
+Discontinued Operations in our Notes to Consolidated Financial Statements", for additional information.